extratone/bilge/iOS15/iOS15FamilyReview.md

 > Discover the natural beauty of Earth with a rich and interactive 3D globe, including significantly enhanced details for mountain ranges, deserts, forests, oceans, and more.

-In the footnotes, it’s explained that the feature will only be available on "iPhone with A12 Bionic or later," which means the iPhone X range, basically, which makes sense considering the extent of animation and touch manipulation technology present in this view.
+In the footnotes, it’s explained that the feature will only be available on "iPhone with A12 Bionic or later," meaning the iPhone X range, basically, which makes sense considering the extent of animation and touch manipulation technology present in this view.
 It’s an entertaining plaything, but not much more, which is strange and frustrating.
 If I could gather the usage statistics across all my family’s iPhones, how much time would you suppose they’ve spent in Apple Maps to date *screwing around* as opposed to *searching and navigating*?

 https://twitter.com/NeoYokel/status/1437519482428272641